TIBCOSoftware/snappydata/docs/security/security.md

 val sc = SparkContext.getOrCreate(conf)
 val snc = SnappyContext(sc)
 ```

-In the below example, to connect to the cluster via Spark shell use the `--conf` option to specify the properties.
+The below example demonstrates how to connect to the cluster via Spark shell using the `--conf` option to specify the properties.

 ```
 $ bin/spark-shell
     --master local[*]